 If you own an adult dog, click here for our raw feeding guide & feeding charts.

-This Guide is also available for you to download via pdf by clicking here.
+This Guide is also available for you to download as a PDF: Download

 The Wolf Tucker Guide to Raw Feeding for Dogs

 - Raw Food Diet - Dispelling the Myths

 - a) Physical benefits

 - b) Behavioural issues

 - c) Dogs with ailments and chronic conditions

 Welcome to the Wolf Tucker Guide to Raw Feeding for Dogs.